MrKnoxx/MrKnoxx/README.md

 ## 🤝 Let's Connect

 I'm always open to feedback, feature requests, and collaborative debugging.
-📬 DM me on Discord or open an issue on any repo—I'm fast, focused, and solution-oriented.
+📬 DM me on Discord or open an issue on any repo—I'm fast, focused, and solution-oriented